tytso/xfstests-bld/Documentation/gce-xfstests.md

 If you have a sendgrid account, you can set the following configuration parameters in order to have reports e-mailed to you:

-* GCE_SG_USER
-  * The username for the sendgrid account used to send email
-* GCE_SG_PASS
+* GCE_SG_API
-  * The password for the sendgrid account used to send email
+  * The Sendgrid API used to send the test report
 * GCE_REPORT_EMAIL
   * The email addressed for which test results should be sent.
+* GCE_REPORT_SENDER
+  * The email used as the sender for the test report.
+This defaults to the GCE_REPORT_EMAIL configuration parameter.
+If the domain used by GCE_REPORT_EMAIL has restrictive SPF settings, and you don't have control over the domain used by GCE_REPORT_EMAIL, you may need to choose a different sender address.

 An example ~/.config/kvm-xfstests might look like this: